the old dances invade

 Parties held each 4th Friday of the month

-Over six years and still going strong! :)
+Over eight years and still going strong! :)

 Held at The Finnish Brotherhood Hall